+B. The Individualized Education Program (IEP)

-The Individualized Education Program: A written statement of services a student is to receive.
-Because the IEP can only be changed by the IEP team, written information regarding transportation as a related service should provide the necessary specificity so the driver, school, parent and student know what services to expect.
+The IEP is a written statement of services a student is to receive.
+With respect to transportation, this information should contain necessary specificity so that transportation professionals, school personnel, parent and student know what services to expect.